 Action preconditions allow the system to confirm the expected state before changing the system.
-The enable cases where an action targeting a shard secondary will not execute if the shard has become primary by the time the action is executing.
+They enable cases where an action targeting a shard secondary will not execute if the shard has become primary by the time the action starts executing.

 On the upside:

 We can’t rely on ACID transaction across observation, processing, action scheduling, action execution as the cluster changes around our fixed view.